Facet Joint Syndrome Causes & Symptoms

-Facet syndrome can occur anywhere in the spine.
+Facet joint syndrome can occur anywhere in the spine.
 It develops in the small joints located between each vertebra called facet joints.
 These joints are in constant motion, providing the spine with both the stability and flexibility needed to walk, run, sit, bend and twist.
-The joint surfaces are lined with cartilage allowing them to glide easily over each other.
-Over time as we age, the cartilage gradually wears away, and in many cases growths called “bone spurs” can develop.
-The constant wear and tear between the joints leads to inflammation, tenderness, swelling, stiffness and pain of arthritis.
+The joint surfaces are lined with cartilage allowing them to glide smoothly over each other.
+The cartilage inside the facet joint can become worn and inflamed, which can trigger pain signals in nearby nerve endings.
+Over time as we age, the cartilage gradually wears away, and in many cases, growths called “bone spurs” can develop.
+The constant wear and tear between the joints lead to inflammation, tenderness, swelling, stiffness, and pain of arthritis.

 - Excessive weight

 - Overuse due to sports or heavy labor